JonathonMedlock/microservice-parallel-delivery/README.md

 be deployed first.
 The name of the governor is used when deploying the other microservices that are utilizing the event delivery system associated with that governor.

+The templates in this project are currently configured to be utilized via the AWS console or cli.

 The SQS for the project is set up to use long polling at an interval of 20 seconds.
 This is mostly to cut down on empty receives and avoid bloat in the number of poll requests made by multiple queues.